 Pharsalus was the main city of Phthia, the southeastern part of the Thessalian plain, which is dominated by the river Enipeus and the Othrys mountains.
 In the archaic age, the town was governed by an aristocratic family that was known as the Echecratids.
 They survived as rulers into the classical age, as was usual in Thessaly.
 (For example, in Larisa and Crannon, the Aleuads and Scopads remained in power.)
 These families tried to obtain the office of tagos, which meant that they were some sort of "first among equals" in the Thessalian nobility.

-In the sixth and early fifth century, the Aleuads of Larissa were the most important clan, but immediately after Xerxes' invasion of Greece (480-479), the Spartan king Leotychidas led an army to the north to punish the Aleuads for collaboration, and put an end to their seizure of the tageia.
+In the sixth and early fifth century, the Aleuads of Larisa were the most important clan, but immediately after Xerxes' invasion of Greece (480-479), the Spartan king Leotychidas led an army to the north to punish the Aleuads for collaboration, and put an end to their seizure of the tageia.
 It seems that Echecratidas of Pharsalus was the new tagos.
-It is possible that in this period, an identification was made between the fifth-century landscape Phthia and the country with the same name that is mentioned in Homer's Iliad as the homeland of Achilles.
+It is possible that in this period, an identification was made between the fifth-century region of Phthia and the country of the same name that is mentioned in Homer's Iliad as the homeland of Achilles.

 Echecratidas could not pass his office to his son Orestes, who was exiled in c.455 and unable to come back, even though he was supported by the powerful Athenians.
 About fifteen years later, the tageia was held by a man from another Pharsalian family, Daochos.
 In an inscription that was later erected, it is stated that "he ruled according to the law and not by the use of force", a compliment that shows that city life developed slowly.
 Daochos appears to have been ruler of Pharsalus and tagos until 413.